Hammarby Fotboll: Notable supporters

 Writer and illustrator Stig "Slas" Claesson (1928–2008), a prominent supporter of Hammarby.

 Hammarby has had a slew of celebrity fans throughout the years, mostly cultural professionals living in Södermalm.
 In 1942, the popular recording artist Alice Babs released a version of the song Vårat gäng ("Our Gang") with new, Hammarby-related lyrics.
 Critically acclaimed author Per Anders Fogelström, who rose to fame with his 1960 novel Mina drömmars stad ("City of My Dreams"), with a narrative that follows a group of working-class people in Södermalm between 1860 and 1880, was also a supporter of Hammarby.
 In 1962, writer and illustrator Stig "Slas" Claesson penned a short story, Supportern ("The Supporter"), about his love for the club.

-Hollywood actors Alexander Skarsgård and Joel Kinnaman are supporters of Hammarby, and have acted in several skits to promote the club.
+Hollywood actors Alexander Skarsgård and Joel Kinnaman are supporters of Hammarby, and have starred in several skits to promote the club.

 Club culture

 A terrace choreography from Hammarby supporters during a game against Örebro SK in 2016.

 The club's unofficial hymn is "Just idag är jag stark".
 Released in 1979, it was performed and co-written by Kenta Gustafsson, who was a notable Hammarby fan.
 The recording has been the team's entrance music since 2004.

 Hammarby has several supporter clubs, the largest of which, Bajen Fans, had over 6,000 members in 2012 and is one of the largest in Scandinavia.
 Hammarby also has a number of ultras such as Hammarby Ultras, Ultra Boys, Söder Bröder, and E1 Ultras – who together organize the club's terrace choreography.
 Hammarby Ultras won "tifo of the year" in both 2000 and 2005, an award handed out by the Swedish Football Association.

 The club is known for its vociferous fans.
 Drawing inspiration from England, Hammarby fans introduced football chants to the Swedish terraces in 1970.
 In the 1982 finals against IFK Göteborg, Hammarby supporters attracted much attention for bringing a live samba band to the stands to accompany their chants, inspired by supporters in South America.
 In 2008, sports broadcaster Setanta Sports listed Söderstadion, Hammarby's home ground at the time, as the 11th noisiest stadium in the world.

-Before the first league home game of the season, Hammarby fans gather at Medborgarplatsen in Södermalm.
+Before the league's first home game of the season, Hammarby fans gather at Medborgarplatsen in Södermalm.
 They then march together along Götgatan and cross the Skanstullsbron bridge before arriving at the stadium in Johanneshov.
 This tradition has taken place since 1998 and annually attracts between 15,000 and 20,000 supporters.